D-Wilkinson/Bike-Store-Project/README.md

 ## Conclusion
 The project demonstrated proficiency in data cleaning, transformation, and analysis using SQL.
-By leveraging subqueries, views, and advanced SQL functions, I provided actionable insights into sales performance, inventory management, and product distribution.
+By leveraging views, and advanced SQL functions, I provided actionable insights into sales performance, inventory management, and product distribution through PowerBI.